 1/24/17 Pingtjin Thum: “A regrettable and shocking ignorance of Singapore’s history.
 We WERE a multi-party democracy in 1965.
 In 1963 General Election, the PAP won 37 seats and 46.9% of the vote; the Barisan Sosialis won 13 seats and 33.2% of the vote; and the United People’s Party won 1 seat and 8.4% of the vote.
 Between 1966-67, arrests, detentions, and resignations steadily reduced the opposition presence in Parliament, leading to the first PAP sweep of Parliament in the 1968 elec…

 “Imagine, if we have a multi-party system back in 1965, will we have come so far so quickly?”

 1/25/17 Lester Kok wrote (as posted on Kirsten Han’s Facebook wall):

-Historically, all dynastic/partisan machineries did eventually run out of steam in due course even the cream-of-the-crop ones like Confucius’ Zhou dynasty that amazingly did survive some 800 years!
-However, if complacency, smugness and arrogance began to congeal at the top of the present leadership, and equally importantly, if it failed to adapt or cop to shifting zeitgeist in a timely and opportune fashion — instances of the recent POHA browbeating in the former and the Terrex fumbling in the latter — then they shall do so at their own peril.
+Historically, all dynastic/partisan machineries did eventually run out of steam in due course even the cream-of-the-crop ones like Confucius’ Zhou dynasty that amazingly survived some 800 years!
+However, if complacency, smugness and arrogance began to congeal at the top of the leadership, and equally importantly, if it failed to adapt or cop to shifting zeitgeist in a timely and opportune fashion — instances of the recent POHA browbeating in the former and the Terrex fumbling in the latter — then let them do so at their own peril.

-Footnote: if I’m hazarding a guess, Dr. CSJ will at long last come in from the cold before he turns 60 provided he continues to package himself correctly.
+Footnote: if I’m hazarding a guess, Dr. CSJ, the local perennial political also-ran, will at long last come in from the cold before he turns 60 provided he continues to package himself correctly.